romestylez/fix-pubg/README.md

 ## Converting the Script to a .exe
+If you changed the variables in the Script you can convert the PowerShell Script into a .exe.
 To start converting this PowerShell script to EXE, get the PS2EXE tool.
 To do this use a PowerShell with admin rights and type:

 `Install-Module ps2exe`